honza/socrates/README.markdown

 Socrates uses django templates.
 The default theme isn't exactly pretty, but it's designed to show you what is possible and get you started very quickly.

+## Text to HTML

+Socrates will attemp to convert your text files into HTML using a text processor.
+You should specify the name of the text processor in `config.yaml`.
+It should be all lowercase.
+Currently supported processors:

+  - Markdown
+  - Textile
+  - reStructuredText
+  - HTML (unmodified text)

+To install a text processor, run:

+    $ pip install markdown
+    $ pip install textile
+    $ pip install docutils # reStructuredText

 ## Development